 \subsection{Loop corrections to pion masses}

 All results receive corrections that become large if $\kappa$ is large.
-Here we attempt an estimate.
+Here we attempt an estimate considering radiative corrections induced by the new coupling not included in lattice computations.
 One-loop corrections to pion masses directly affect the dominant diagonal entries of the meson mass matrix in eq.\eq{MPS}.
-So there could be a controllable regime where the one-loop corrections cancel the too large tree-level correction to $m_{\pi^0}-m_{\pi^\pm}$, arising from off-diagonal entries in the meson mass matrix.
+As a consequence there could be a controllable regime where the one-loop corrections cancel the too large tree-level correction to $m_{\pi^0}-m_{\pi^\pm}$, arising from off-diagonal entries in the meson mass matrix.
 In appendix \ref{sec:loop} we discuss how the pion splitting could be precisely computed using QCD data in the regime where $\kappa$ is perturbative.
 We here heuristically derive a similar result by computing the renormalization of the meson masses in the chiral Lagrangian effective theory, including $\varphi$.
 In addition to isospin-symmetric vertices, it contains a $\sigma \pi^0 \eta^{(\prime)}$ vertex that only affects the $\pi^0$ mass.
 The linear coupling of $\varphi$ to QCD mesons can be written in terms of $\varphi$-dependent meson mass matrix, obtaining the 1-loop contribution as

 where latin indices label QCD mesons.
 The integrand is positive and the integral is logarithmically UV divergent.
 More importantly, we cannot apply the chiral Lagrangian at large $Q\gtrsim$ GeV so we estimate the contribution with a cut-off at $\Lambda\sim {\rm GeV} $.
 Assuming $m_\varphi\gtrsim \Lambda$ and neglecting for simplicity off-diagonal terms in the mass matrix, we find